Multi-bit quantum random number generator from path-entangled single photons: Multi-bit QRNG from path-entangled state

 In path-entangled representation the state exists in a Hilbert space $\mathcal{H} = \bigotimes_{i=1}^{m} \mathcal{H}_{p_i}$, where $\mathcal{H}_{p_i}$ is the Hilbert space of the $i^{th}$ path.
 Each $\mathcal{H}_{p_i}$ will be spanned by $\{ \ket{0}_{p_i}, \ket{1}_{p_i} \}$ representing the absence and presence of the photon in the path, respectively,

 The output state of the photon passing through a 50:50 beam splitter in path-entangled representation will be,

 The CHSH parameter calculated for the above state following the procedure given in\,\cite{SGP21} is $S = 2\sqrt{2}$.
 This path-entangled state which violates CHSH inequality can be further split into $m$ level using array of beam splitters.
-By assigning a multi-bit state to each path, it can be rewritten as a entangled multi-qubit state.
+By assigning a multi-bit state to each path, it can be rewritten as an entangled multi-qubit state.
 When $m=2^n$, the multi-qubit representation will be,

-Measurement on the path-entangled state collapses the state to one of the $m$ paths and commits a multi-bit value assigned to that path.
+The measurement on the preceding path-entangled state collapses the state to one of the $m$ paths and returns a multi-bit value assigned to that path.
 With some redundancy, a $n-$qubit state can be used to represent $m$ paths even when $m < 2^n$.

 Fig.\ref{fig:Schematic} illustrates the configuration of beam splitters in the path of a single photon to generate a two qubit state.
-One- and two-bit random numbers can be extracted from the measurement outcomes on this state with the detectors and bit commitment corresponding to the detector.
+One- and two-bit random numbers can be extracted from the measurement outcomes on this state with the detectors and bit assignment corresponding to the detector.
 The path-entangled state after passing through the first beam splitter will take the form given in Eq.\,\eqref{eq:path-photonBS}.
-When the state is further passed through through a beam splitter given by the operation,
+When the state is further passed through a beam splitter given by the operation,